intel-iot-devkit/how-to-code-samples/smart-stove-top/javascript/README.md

 ## How it works

 This smart stove top sensor has a number of useful features designed to help you monitor the temperature of the food you are cooking on your legacy stove top.
-Set the target temperature for a pot on your range top via a web page served directly from the Intel® Edison board, using your mobile phone.
+Set the target temperature for a pot on your range top via a web page served directly from the Intel® IoT Platform, using your mobile phone.

 When the target temperature is reached, the speaker issues an audible notification.
 If an open flame from a pot boiling over is detected, alarm goes off.